mricharz/josie-core/README.md

 ```

 The binding gets automatically loaded and the control gets automatically updated if the data inside the model changes.
-You can normal CSS3 Selectors to select data from your datamodel.
+You can use normal CSS3 Selectors to select data from your datamodel.
 For more information see: http://jsonselect.org/

 Logging: